hisubram/mobilefoundation/about_push_notifications.md

         ![Configure Crypto certificate](images/bck_1.gif)

-    2. Create a Crypto Validation Credential:
+    2. Create a Crypto Validation Credential.

         a.
 Navigate to **Objects** > **Crypto Configuration** and click **Crypto Validation Credential**.

         b.
 Provide a unique name.

         c.
-For Certificates, select the Crypto Certificate that you had created in the preceding step - step 1.
+For Certificates, select the Crypto Certificate that you created in the preceding step - step 1.

         d.
-For **Certificate Validation Mode** select Match exact certificate or immediate issuer.
+For **Certificate Validation Mode**, select Match exact certificate or immediate issuer.

         e.
 Click **Apply**.